ZenDragonX/ZenMods_Valheim/README.md

 # ZenDragon Valheim Mods

+### TEST THE MOD BY ITSELF WITHOUT OTHER MODS BEFORE PRESUMING THE MOD IS BROKEN.

 Use this area to submit any feedback or bug reports via the [Issues](https://github.com/ZenDragonX/ZenMods_Valheim/issues) section.
 When reporting a bug please specify the name of the ZenMod in question and provide a detailed description of what the issue is.

 If you would like to discuss the mods or just say hi come find me on [Discord](https://discord.gg/9n5QDTpDsk).